codewithshadman/blog/_posts/2018-04-1-csharp-task.md

   - /tasks-in-csharp/programming-for-responsiveness/
 ---

-C# Task is one of the central elements of the task-based asynchronous pattern first introduced in the .NET Framework 4.
+**C# task** is one of the central elements of the task-based asynchronous pattern first introduced in the .NET Framework 4.

-C# Task object typically executes asynchronously on a thread pool thread rather than synchronously on the main application thread.
+**C# task** object typically executes asynchronously on a thread pool thread rather than synchronously on the main application thread.

 Although, we can directly offload the work to [thread pool](/thread-pool-in-csharp/) using the queue user work item method.
 However, this method has its weaknesses as we can't tell whether the operation has finished or what a return value is.

-This is where a C# Task can be helpful.
-The C# Task can tell you if the work is completed and if the operation returns a result.
+This is where a **C# task** can be helpful.
+The **C# task** can tell you if the work is completed and if the operation returns a result.
 A Task is an object that represents some work that should be done.

-C# Tasks provide a sophisticated way to handle async or parallel operation by providing various options like,
+**C# task**s provide a sophisticated way to handle async or parallel operation by providing various options like,

 - Ability to cancel an ongoing operation
 - Return resulting value from operation (like a method functions)